mohan-1990/consensys-bootcamp-2020-fractional-water-allocation/README.md

 2) Mediator proposes an allocation percentage for each beneficiary and sets the voting window
 3) During the voting window, the beneficiaries can retrieve the allocation plan and vote if they agree to the proposal
 4) After the voting window, the mediator needs to conclude the voting.
 If all beneficiaries voted the new allocation plan is adopted
-5) If not all beneficiaries voted in favour of the allocation plan, the protocol begins from Step 2
+5) If not all beneficiaries voted in favour of the allocation plan, the mediator begins from Step 2 at a later point in time

 Project Strech:-
 -----------------------------------------------------